Skip to main content

 • Syntax error highlighting at precise positions

-• Go-to-definition and find-references for identifiers that are in well-formed parts of the query
+• Go-to-definition and find-references for identifiers in well-formed parts of the query

-• Lineage and type information for the valid portions
+• Lineage and type information on the valid portions

-When processing a large corpus of SQL files (e.g., during migration analysis), some files may contain syntax errors.
+When you're running over a large corpus (migration analysis, linting an entire repo), some files will contain syntax errors.
 Error recovery lets you:

 • Parse and analyze the valid portions of each file